pulumi/docs/concepts/npm-packages.md

 1. To authenticate against this proxy, set the environment variable `PULUMI_ACCESS_TOKEN` to your [Pulumi access token](../managed-cloud/console.html#account-page).

-1. To configure your npm client, add the following to `~/.npmrc`.
+1. To configure your NPM client, add the following to `~/.npmrc`.
 Note that the ${PULUMI_ACCESS_TOKEN} syntax is valid and will be auto-expanded by the NPM client.

     ```
     @pulumi:registry=https://npmjs.pulumi.com/